XinyangYu918/DNA-methylation-preprocessing/README.md

 3. Quantile-norm.rda # This file contains data that have been processed with quantile normalization.
 4. fast_svd.rda # This file contains results from a fast singular value decomposition (SVD) analysis, which is performed to identify and correct for batch effects or other confounding variables.
-5. cellcount.rda # This file contains estimated cell-type proportions for each sample. and all QC plots (see details from pre
+5. cellcount.rda # This file contains estimated cell-type proportions for each sample. and all QC plots (see details from Preprocess and QC for DNAm data.R)

 * For case-control cohorts, Fun-norm.rda (preprocess using preprocessFunnorm) is also provided.